-	Here is our 10 step startup guide for young entrepreneurs:
+Here is our 10 step start-up guide for young entrepreneurs:

 I. Learn From Other People’s Mistakes

-Do your research and see what other people have done online, find out what mistakes other people have made so you can learn from them without having the make those mistakes yourself.
+Do your research and see what other people have done online, find out what mistakes other people have made so you can learn from them without having to make those mistakes yourself.
 You can attend startup events, read books, do online research.
 Every successful person has made plenty of mistakes and you’ll find that most people are quite open to talk about their previous failings.

 2. Know Your Target Customer